-However, as the lending landscape evolves, some lenders can now consider applications from self-employed people within their first year of trading, usually from around the nine to ten-month mark.
+However, as the lending landscape evolves, some lenders can now consider applications from self-employed people within their first year of trading, usually from nine to ten months.

 The structure of the application depends on the lender:

-- Lenders can assess an application, offer an agreement in principle, and then make a formal offer to lend once they have the first year's figures available.
+- Lenders can assess an application, offer an agreement in principle, and then formally offer to lend once they have the first year's figures available.

-- Other lenders can make a full offer on the strength of preliminary figures.
+- Other lenders can make a complete offer on the strength of preliminary figures.

-- Different lenders will approve an initial agreement, and will base this on trading thus far, but won't complete the mortgage until the year has ended.
+- Different lenders will approve an initial agreement and base this on trading thus far but won't complete the mortgage until the year ends.